albin-mema/Riva_elixir/packages/riva_ash/patterns.md

    - Write a detailed description following the standard pattern documentation structure:
      - Description and purpose
      - Key components
-     - Example implementation with real Riva Ash code
+     - Example implementation with real Reservation System code
      - When to apply
      - Best practices
      - Anti-patterns to avoid